 The Company is from time to time subject to various litigation proceedings none of which, in management's opinion, are material to the Company.
 In December 2020, a customer filed a claim against two subsidiaries of the Company alleging breach of contract in relation to aluminum engine blocks.
-Although the Company believes there has been in all material respect, no breach of contract, and that the litigation is not material to the Company, there is no assurance it will be successful in the litigation.
+In 2022, the claim was dismissed in its entirety with prejudice and without costs to either party.

 As described under "Potential Tax Exposures", the Company's subsidiary in Brazil is currently being assessed by the State of Sao Paulo tax authorities for certain value added tax credits claimed, which are in the administrative process in Brazil, which may be proceeding to, or are in the litigation process.
-Although the Company believes that it has complied in all material respects with the legislation in Brazil and has obtained legal advice to such effect there is no assurance that the Company will be successful with respect to such assessments and/or litigation.
+The Company's subsidiary in Queretaro, Mexico is currently being assessed by the Mexican Federal Tax Authority for inter-company transaction which are in the administrative process in Mexico, which may proceed to litigation.
+Although the Company believes that it has complied in all material respects with the legislation in Brazil and in Mexico, and has obtained legal advice to such effect there is no assurance that the Company will be successful with respect to such assessments and/or litigation.

-See Note 25 ("Commitments and Contingencies") to the Company's consolidated financial statements for the year ended December 31, 2021.
+See Note 24 ("Commitments and Contingencies") to the Company's consolidated financial statements for the year ended December 31, 2022.